-Figure 2-37.
+Figure 2-35.
 Upload Button

-- 7. Click on the Upload button.
-After selecting the Upload button, you will see the progress of the upload in the Upload Progress bar. - 8.
-When the upload is complete, you will see the words Upload finished under Status Messages. - 9.
-At this point, you will see the progress of the upload's post processing in the Upload Post Processing bar.

-Do not reboot the device before the upgrading process is complete.

-- 10. When the process is complete, you will see the words SWUPDATE Successful under Status Messages. - 11.
+- 8. When the upload is complete, you will see the words Upload finished under Status Messages. - 9.
+At this point, you will see the progress of the upload's post processing in the Upload Post Processing bar. - Note Do not reboot the device before the upgrading process is complete. - 10.
+When the process is complete, you will see the words SWUPDATE Successful under Status Messages. - 11.
 The device will reboot automatically. - 12.
 The Home page will display the version number of the firmware and indicate which boot partition is active.